-Register today for one or all of these informative online classes conducted by delightful, insightful professionals, designed to give you the knowledge to put your unique signature on your woodland.
-These online classes will take place every Monday and Tuesday in June from 7 to 8 pm.
-Registration is required.
+Enjoy these informative online classes conducted by delightful, insightful professionals, designed to give you the knowledge to put your unique signature on your woodland.
+These online classes took place in June and are now available for your viewing pleasure.

 The creation of a healthy woodland requires knowledge of forestry techniques and the investment of time and money.
 This session will link you to the people, programs and organizations that offer technical and financial assistance for all aspects of your woodland.
 We will also take you through the beginning steps of woodland management.
 Start by considering what is important to you, and learn what resources will be needed to make your vision a reality.
 View the Recording.

 Get to Know Your Local Trees and Invasive Plants